IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-LF-SF.rst

-The fact that MMGBSA in explicit solvent has an AUC lower than MMGBSA run in implicit solvent is probably due to the fact that we run just 1ns md and the system would need longer md.
+The fact that MMGBSA in explicit solvent has an AUC lower than MMGBSA run in implicit solvent is probably due to the fact that we run just 1ns MD and the system would need longer simulations.

 The calculations are always system dependent, so we suggest you to try different protocols playing around with the input files of both md and MMGBSA.
 You can do this by running Score\ *Flow* with the flag *--write-only*.
 This will write the default input files in the receptor directory and you can modify them according to your needs and experiments.